dndmein-rgb/Portfolio/README.md

-# 🌐 Portfolio — dndmein-rgb
+# 🌐 Portfolio — Divyanshu Rathore

 A modern, responsive personal portfolio website built with **React 19**, **Vite**, **Tailwind CSS v4**, and **Framer Motion**.
 Features smooth scroll animations, a contact form powered by EmailJS, and a clean component-based architecture.